SOFware/reissue/README.md

   # Required: The file to update with the new version number.
   task.version_file = "path/to/version.rb"

   # Optional: The number of versions to maintain in the changelog.
+Defaults to 2.
   task.version_limit = 5

   # Optional: A Proc to format the version number.
 Receives a Gem::Version object, and segment.